jklust/gamdpy/README.md

 - [X] Molecules (angles, dihedrals) Jesper
 - [ ] Molecules (Interface) Jesper, Ulf
 - [ ] Molecular stress, Jesper/Nick
 - [X] Stress calculation for bonds.
-Perhaps warning not included for angles, dihedrals, Nick/Jesper
+Perhaps warning is not included for angles, dihedrals, Nick/Jesper
 - [X] Implement O($N$) nblist update and mechanism for choosing between this and O($N^2$)
 - [X] Test O($N$) nblist update and mechanism for choosing between this and O($N^2$)
 - [X] Allow more flexible/dynamical changing which data to be stored in Configuration, Nick